subquery/subql/docs/create/define_a_subquery.md

 ### JSON type

-We are supporting Json type but we also recommend user to following these guidelines:
+We are supporting the JSON type, but we also recommend users to follow these guidelines:

-- When storing structured data in single field should be more manageable than creating multiple separate tables and columns.
+- When storing structured data in a single field is more manageable than creating multiple separate tables and columns.
 - Saving arbitrary key/value user preferences (where the value can be boolean, textual, or numeric, and you don't want to have separate columns for different data types)
 - The schema is designed to be volatile

 #### Define JSON directive
-Define the object as a Json directive by adding the `jsonField` annotation in the schema ,this will automatically generate interfaces for all JSON objects in your project under `types/interfaces.ts`, and you can access them in your mapping function.
+Define the object as a JSON directive by adding the `jsonField` annotation in the schema, this will automatically generate interfaces for all JSON objects in your project under `types/interfaces.ts`, and you can access them in your mapping function.

 Unlike the entity, the jsonField directive object does not require any `id` field.
-Also, a JSON object is also able to nesting with other JSON objects.
+A JSON object is also able to nest with other JSON objects.

 ````graphql